 I have been teaching adult Jewish education and interfaith spirituality since the mid-1990s.
 I completed the three-year Union of Reform Judaism (URJ) / Hebrew Union College “para-rabbinic fellows” program in Aug 2003 and also completed the URJ Outreach Fellows Certification program (support group facilitation) in 2004.
-Since 2002, I have taught interactive classes on the basics of Judaism, Jewish Mysticism, Meditation and Torah Yoga in the Atlanta Jewish community, as well as classes on spirituality for the Interfaith Community Initiatives.
+Since 2002, I taught interactive classes on the basics of Judaism, Jewish Mysticism, Meditation and Torah Yoga in the Atlanta Jewish community, as well as classes on spirituality for the Interfaith Community Initiatives.

 To enrich my work as an adult educator, outreach professional and inter-spiritual leader, in 2008 I earned my Master of Arts degree in Judaic Studies.
 My studies at Siegel College focused on Jewish Education and outreach to interfaith couples.

-Since 2002, I have been the spiritual leader of Congregation Shalom B’Harim (Peace in the mountains) in Dahlonega, GA, an unaffiliated congregation of about 70 families from across north Georgia.
-I wanted to formalize my work as a rabbi and studied at the Metifta Adat Wolkowisk Rabbinical Academy in New York.
-I was ordained in June, 2012.
+Since 2002, I have been the spiritual leader of Congregation Shalom B’Harim (Peace in the mountains) in Gainesville, GA, an unaffiliated congregation of about 70 families from across north Georgia.
+I wanted to formalize my work as a lay spiritual leader and studied at the Mesifta Adath Wolkowisk Rabbinical Academy in New York.
+I was ordained as a Rabbi in June, 2012.

 My focus is on non-dual theology, (i.e., there is no separation between God and existence; everything is God and we all have Divine Light inside us), supporting the spiritually independent and meeting people where they are on their journey.
 I am deeply involved in inter-spiritual work with people of all faith traditions.
 In 2015, I served as the Jewish leader of an interfaith “World Pilgrims” trip to the Grand Canyon / Navajo Reservation / Sedona, Arizona.